s-victor/TinyPedal/docs/customization.md

 Set time delay in seconds to retry connection.
 Value range in `0` to `60`.
 Default is `1` second.

     enable_energy_remaining
-Enable access to `remaining energy` data from `LMU Rest API`.
+Enable access to `remaining energy` data (LMU only).
 This is required for showing remaining energy data in widgets such as Relative, Rivals, Standings.

+    enable_garage_setup_info
+Enable access to `garage setup` data (RF2 & LMU).
+This is required for accessing various vehicle setup data.

+    enable_session_info
+Enable access to `session` data (RF2 & LMU).
+This is required for accessing various session data, such as time-scale.

+    enable_vehicle_info
+Enable access to `vehicle` data (LMU only).
+This is essential for accessing `virtual energy`, `brake wear`, `vehicle damage`, `pit stop timing` data.

+    enable_weather_info
+Enable access to `weather` data (RF2 & LMU).
+This is required for showing weather forecast.

 [**`Back to Top`**](#)